tanjunchen/participate-community/readme.md

-How to take part in open source org
+How to participate in open source organizations